Thinking about participating as an Outbound exchange student? Read below for more details!

 Ideal candidates are young, open-minded individuals who demonstrate leadership qualities that will make them excellent cultural ambassadors for their country and the Rotary club and district that sponsor them.
 Applicants are not required to be involved with Rotary in any way before applying.
 Children of Rotarians are welcome to apply but are not given preference over children of non-Rotarians.
 Rotary encourages those with disabilities to apply.

 The Rotary Youth Exchange program is active in over 100 countries and geographical areas.
 District 5010 exchanges students with roughly 20 countries each year.
 Selected students are placed in communities where a local club has agreed to host a participant AND send a student out on an exchange.
-Applicants may state a preference for particular countries available to students in District 5010, but placement in that country is not guaranteed.
-The philosophy of the program is that the success of the exchange depends not on the country but on the students, and their attitude, preparedness and willingness to make their year a success.
+The philosophy of the program is that the success of the exchange depends not on the country but on the students, their attitude, preparedness and willingness to make their year a success.

-For the Short Term Program the fee is $400 which covers administration and insurance.
-The family is responsible for all other costs associated with training and travel, hosting the incoming student, passport and visa fees if applicable, and spending money.
+The Short Term program fee is $600, which covers administration and travel medical and liability insurance.
+The family is responsible for all other costs associated with travel, hosting the incoming student, passport, and spending money.

 Each district and club sets rules that students are expected to follow to preserve the exchange structure and ensure safety.
 To help students understand the rules and expectations, districts conduct mandatory program orientation sessions.
 In addition to club and district rules, Rotary International has set forth the following expectations: